1. Is the AGREE II published in a peer-reviewed journal?

 9. Are there fixed cut off levels to denote Excellent/Average/Poor guidelines?

 Answer: The AGREE II does not include fixed cut off levels to determine levels of overall guideline quality.
 The AGREE II is used for different purposes in different contexts and the relative importance of the six domains is expected to vary depending on the user’s needs.
-For this reason, the AGREE team has intentionally not set minimum domain scores or patterns of scores across domains to differentiate between high and low quality guidelines and leaves these decisions up to users.
+In the 2017 version of the AGREE II tool (page 10), information on how to interpret domain scores has been provided and can be consulted for guidance.

 10. Can the AGREE II be used to appraise non-official guideline documents published in scientific journals, or other clinical recommendation statements that do not follow standard guideline development methodology?